-Additional voluntary contributions and Flexi-Contributions are designed to help you plan for retirement and should not generally be regarded as a source of funds for meeting short-term financial needs.
-We would therefore encourage you to consider your long-term financial needs for retirement before withdrawing your funds from your additional voluntary contributions and Flexi-Contributions.
+Additional voluntary contributions including Flexi-Contributions are designed to help you plan for retirement and should not generally be regarded as a source of funds for meeting short-term financial needs.
+We encourage you to consider your long-term financial needs for retirement before withdrawing funds from your additional voluntary contributions including Flexi-Contributions.

 Submit the relevant form and designate a percentage for each sub-account from which you wish to make a withdrawal.
 There's no handling fee for making a partial withdrawal.

 Members should submit completed claim forms together with any necessary supporting documents to prove that you are eligible to withdraw accrued benefits under the relevant circumstances.1

 You'll need to fill in the appropriate claim forms and any required supporting forms or documents to make a withdrawal.